-As Clay Shirky, the master of media, argues in this TED video, more media means more arguing.
+As Clay Shirky, the master of media, argues, “more media means more conversations.”
 This new ability to curate your own zeitgeist is nothing short of a super-power.
-Which is one of the (many) reasons why Gen Y has a nightmare on their hands.

 We’re cooperating without coordinating (or fully understanding) the consequences.
 But who wants to think about things like…consequences?

 An internet presence means nothing without the chutzpah to back it up in real life. [tweet this]